loeschkonzept

 Legal implications of acceptance in IT projects

 Acceptance in IT projects has far-reaching legal consequences.
 The warranty period begins with the acceptance, typically two years for software products.
 The burden of proof for defects shifts to the client after acceptance.
-For software developers, this means that documented defects prior to acceptance are treated differently to defects discovered later.
+For software developers, this means that documented defects before acceptance are treated differently to defects discovered later.
 Contracts usually define detailed acceptance procedures that regulate aspects such as test environments, acceptance criteria and rectification rights.
 Agile development methods have made the acceptance process more dynamic, with iterative approvals and continuous feedback.
 Legal risks exist in particular in the event of unclear acceptance conditions or if essential functionalities are not fulfilled.

 Modern acceptance strategies in software development